 Will you be perfect on every one of these straight away?
 No. It took me months of practice and refinement.

-Because I came from investing long term the Warren Buffett way, the first was actually quite easy and very beneficial from day one.
+Because I came from investing long term the Warren Buffett way, the first step was actually quite easy and very beneficial from day one.

 The second took me a little while because I tried to perfect my plan, documenting every detail I could.
 The problem was when it came to execution, it was too complex to follow.
 Hence I stripped it down to 2 pages and off I went.
 Simple sometimes is best and once you get those few steps in the trading plan right, build on it and add more along the way because your first few steps will have already been ingrained as a habit.

 The thing I practised for months and I admit still don’t always do right is visualisation.
 I miss doing it on some occasions when I am in a hurry but I find that on the days I do, my trading becomes effortless without emotion because it feels like a deja vu experience since the event has already happened once before and it’s like reliving the moment without any surprises.

 I hope the above helps you because it has for me.
 I can’t tell you things I see other people do (although I do incorporate them if I find what they do beneficial), but I can share my own experiences on my trading journey to date.